Toongi Hall History

 When the Hall was built there was no Supper Room, which was added later using round pine poles and galvanised iron.
 Much later and in stages, the Supper Room and Hall were lined, and the kitchen and lobby were added.

 The members of the Toongi Recreation Reserve & Hall Trust and other community members have always undertaken the vast majority of the maintenance, repairs and cleaning of the Hall and toilets, and the mowing/slashing of the Reserve on a voluntary basis.
-This has been the case for nearly 90 years.
+This has been the case for over 90 years.

 The Toilet block was constructed in 1981.
 The Supper room was re-roofed in 1981.